-The Port Campbell Swim is “The Twelve Apostles Plunge”.
-The Twelve Apostles Plunge is held in the breathtaking cliff bound bay of Port Campbell.
+The Port Campbell Swim is named “The Jon McLeod Memorial 12 Apostles Plunge”.
+The plunge is held in the breathtaking cliff bound bay of Port Campbell.
 The course challenges swimmers to a lap of the bay heading out into the open sea between the heads.

 Online entries open in November each year.

-Online entries close the afternoon prior to each swim, but may vary on volunteers availability (get in early)
+Online entries close 6 pm the afternoon prior to each swim (get in early)

-On the day entries are no longer available to reduce congestion on race day
+On the day entries are no longer available on race day

 $35 for 1 swim (early bird) or $120 for all 4 swims – Short Swim $25 per event